 Before getting into your joint venture, you should be aware of the potential risks:

-- There could be differences in resources, expertise, culture, or expectations which can derail the project.
+- There could be differences in resources, expertise, culture, or expectations that can derail the project.

-- A business partnership requires you give up control over some part of your business.
+- A business partnership requires you to give up control over some part of your business.

 - You could potentially get involved with someone you don’t want to work with who is dishonest or has a bad reputation.